kubevela/kubevela/docs/en/developers/extensions/set-autoscale.md

 # Automatically scale workloads by resource utilization metrics and cron

+> Note: autoscale is one of the extension capabilities [installed from cap center](../cap-center.md),
+> please install it if you can't find it in `vela traits`.

-Autoscale depends on metrics server, please [enable it in your Kubernetes cluster](./references/devex/faq.md#autoscale-how-to-enable-metrics-server-in-various-kubernetes-clusters) at the beginning.
+Autoscale depends on metrics server, please [enable it in your Kubernetes cluster](../references/devex/faq.md#autoscale-how-to-enable-metrics-server-in-various-kubernetes-clusters) at the beginning.

 ## Setting cron auto-scaling policy
 Introduce how to automatically scale workloads by cron.